thomas-boom/ConvertBot/README.md

 ## FFmpeg Support

-- AVI files are converted using FFmpeg when available.
+- AVI and MP3 files are converted using FFmpeg when available.
 - `ffmpeg` is currently added to the `Resources` folder.
 - The app will detect and use FFmpeg automatically for AVI files.